Glossary

 E-visits

-E-visits are shorter, non-urgent virtual appointments for common health problems like sore throats, colds, flu or rashes.
-E-visits are typically not with your usual primary care provider and usually occur over phone, electronic messaging or video.
-There is usually a set cost that is provided before the appointment is scheduled.
-E-visit costs are typically less than an appointment with your primary care physician or nurse practitioner.
+E-visits are short, non-urgent virtual appointments for common health problems like sore throats, colds, flu or rashes.
+E-visits are typically not with your primary care provider.
+E-visit costs are typically less than an in-person appointment with your primary care provider or a nurse practitioner.
+More on virtual care.

 Experimental procedures